 *This post for Harissa Sweet Potato Hash first appeared on March 29, 2012.
 I updated the recipe a bit (made it better!), reshot the photographs and included a video below.
-I love hash recipes for any meal of the day when you need to eat quickly.
+I love simple potato hash recipes for any meal of the day when you need to eat quickly.
 Of course, any of them are improved with a runny egg or two on top.
 This one is part Mexican inspired and part Middle Eastern thanks to the harissa paste.
 It’s ready in 25 minutes and doesn’t skimp on flavor or satiety.
 Text below is original and back when I had a full time job in addition to this little blog gig.

-This is a quick Mexican inspired sweet potato hash with a spicy harissa kick.
+This is a quick Mexican inspired sweet potato hash recipe with a spicy harissa kick.
 Super simple and makes the perfect breakfast, lunch or dinner!

 Are you a procrastinator?